What Does “Not Registered on Network” Mean?

 Can I register my phone on a network while roaming?

-You might not be able to see a connection between your phone and Network at someplace because your network carrier might not have any underlying agreements in the area, and hence the service is not provided there.
+You might not be able to see a connection between your phone and the Network because your network carrier might not have any underlying agreements in the area.
+Hence, the service is not provided there.
 Therefore, to avoid this issue, you can check if your service covers the place where you are going.

-If you bought a new phone recently, or a T-mobile recently.
-The old carrier might block your device.
+If you recently bought a new phone or a T-Mobile, the old carrier might block your device.
 To solve this, locate the IMEI number.
-Then, go to settings> About phone or general on Android or iOS respectively”> Contact T-mobile to unlock your service.
+Then, go to settings> About phone or general on Android or iOS, respectively,> Contact T-Mobile to unlock your service.

 Igor Milosevic